docker-mailserver/docker-mailserver/docs/content/config/environment.md

 Configures the handling of creating mails with forged sender addresses.

-- **empty** => Mail address spoofing allowed.
-Any logged in user may create email messages with a forged sender address.
-See also [Wikipedia](https://en.wikipedia.org/wiki/Email_spoofing)(not recommended, but default for backwards compatibility reasons)
+- **0** => (not recommended) Mail address spoofing allowed.
+Any logged in user may create email messages with a [forged sender address](https://en.wikipedia.org/wiki/Email_spoofing).
-- 1 => (recommended) Mail spoofing denied.
+- 1 => Mail spoofing denied.
 Each user may only send with his own or his alias addresses.
 Addresses with [extension delimiters](http://www.postfix.org/postconf.5.html#recipient_delimiter) are not able to send messages.

 ##### ENABLE_SRS